Borders of India: Border ceremonies

-Maritime borders of India
+Maritime borders and EEZs

 Maritime borders of India are the maritime boundary recognized by the United Nations Convention on the Law of the Sea entails boundaries of territorial waters, contiguous zones, and exclusive economic zones.
 India, with its claim of a 12 NM territorial maritime zone and 200 NM exclusive economic zone, has a more than 7000 km maritime border shared with seven nations.